learnk8s/knote-js/03_scaling.md

 _At the moment, you're running a single Knote container._

 But the topic of this section is "scaling".

-And you completed some major refactoring to your app to make it stateless and scalable.

 _So, let's scale it!_